-Acute diarrhea occurs when the condition lasts for one to two days.
-You might experience diarrhea as a result of a viral or bacterial infection.
-Other times, it could be due to food poisoning.
+Acute diarrhea occurs when the condition lasts for 1 to 2 days.
+You might experience diarrhea due to a viral or bacterial infection you acquired via something you ate or drank.

 - a food intolerance, such as lactose intolerance